Sarvenaz2000/assignment1_rt/README.md

 ### Folder and File Descriptions
 - **`/msg`**: Holds custom message definitions.
   - `turtle_distance.msg`: Defines the custom message for distance and boundary status monitoring.
 Includes a `float32 distance` field used for publishing distances to `turtle_distance_topic`.

-- **`/scripts`**: Contains Python scripts for the project nodes.
-  - `user_interface.py`: Python implementation of the user interface node.
-  - `distance_monitor.py`: Python implementation of the distance monitor node.

 - **`/src`**: Contains C++ source files.
   - `user_interface.cpp`: C++ implementation of the user interface node.